What does “market intelligence” mean in today’s world, and how has it evolved?

 - Customer understanding involves documenting who your customers are, what their buying cycle and journey look like, why they purchase from you, and their satisfaction levels and complaints.
 Many organizations once relied on data sources like focus groups, customer feedback, loyalty programs, and internal digital analytics to evaluate their customers.

-How is modern market intelligence different?
+What makes modern market intelligence different?

 Compared to the traditional methods of market intelligence, modern market intelligence techniques are more comprehensive, gleaning insights from thousands of data sources (both internal and external).
 Huge amounts of collected data are connected and put in context using AI, creating a 360-degree view of the marketplace without any barriers between competitive, product, market, and customer intelligence.